jumang4423/jumang-potaru/README.md

 ## /pages

 - introduction(/)     - about me, what i do or like

+- nysh(/nysh)     - nyu shell in rust with wasm

 - projects(/projects) - what i did, like deployed webpages, some funny github repos